KiaKafaei1/Data_Science_Portfolio/README.md

 ## Food recognition with Hedia
+This project was made in collaboration with 4 other collegeagues; Aslak Franzen, Hjalte Schmidt, Jiayi Han and Johnny Ye.

 This project is done in collaboration with Hedia, which is a company that develops innovative digital solutions for diabetic patients.
 In relation to their work on the APP Hedia